 Pints - $$12.00 each; 3 for $33.00

-We also have limited quantities of frozen quarts of elderberry juice and aronia berry juice.
+We also have limited quantities of frozen quarts of elderberry juice.
 These sell for $20.00 each.

 KSMQ Public TV, Austin, MN, did a 1/2 hour episode on our Blue Fruit Farm and organic production for their Garden Connections show in August 2013.
 Access the broadcast in its entirety by clicking here to learn more about Blue Fruit Farm, our practices, and the importance of organic farming.